angelobaricante/organix/README.md

 4. __Automatic Workspace Sanitizer__: Detects and addresses clutter, duplicates, and misplaced files, helping users maintain a clean and organized workspace with minimal manual intervention.

-5. __Voice-controlled File Management__: Allows users to control and interact with their file management system using voice commands, streamlining navigation and file organization tasks.
+5. __Voice-controlled File Management__:studio_microphone:: Allows users to control and interact with their file management system using voice commands, streamlining navigation and file organization tasks.

 ## Installation and Setup
 We are currently working on finalizing the OrganiX project.
 Once the project is complete, we will provide a comprehensive installation and setup guide to help users easily get started with OrganiX.
 Please stay tuned for updates!